nimbix/ubuntu-cuda-ppc64le/README.md

 # ubuntu-cuda-ppc64le
-Ubuntu base Docker images with CUDA for POWER8 systems on JARVICE
+Ubuntu base Docker images with CUDA for POWER8 and POWER9 systems on JARVICE